‘Revenge of the Nerds’: Where Are They Now & Which Nerd Is Part of a Hollywood Acting Dynasty?

 Everett Collection

-It has been 40 years since our bumbling and lovable nerds vowed to end “nerd persecution” and change things up at Adams College in Revenge of the Nerds.
-Fans ate up the classic group of outcasts against the popular jocks storyline and the film led to three sequels: Revenge of the Nerds II: Nerds in Paradise, Revenge of the Nerds III: The Next Generation and Revenge of the Nerds IV: Nerds in Love.
+It has been over 40 years since our bumbling and lovable nerds vowed to end “nerd persecution” and change things up at Adams College in Revenge of the Nerds.
+Fans ate up the classic group of outcasts against the popular jocks storyline, and the film led to three sequels: Revenge of the Nerds II: Nerds in Paradise, Revenge of the Nerds III: The Next Generation, and Revenge of the Nerds IV: Nerds in Love.

 Have you ever wondered what your favorite nerds are doing now, and what they look like 40 years later?
 Let’s find out!